 Why is it called Easter (Eostre)?

-In the 8th century CE, Anglo-Saxon monk and scholar Bede recorded in his The Reckoning of Time that Ēosturmōnaþ (Old English for ‘Month of Ēostre’, translated in Bede’s time as “Paschal month”) which he claimed was an English month, corresponding to April, which he says “was once called after a goddess of theirs named Eostre (Ostara), in whose honor feasts were celebrated in that month”.
+In the 8th century CE, an Anglo-Saxon monk and scholar Bede, recorded in his The Reckoning of Time that Ēosturmōnaþ (Old English for ‘Month of Ēostre’) which he claimed was an English month, corresponding to April, which he says “was once called after a goddess of theirs named Eostre (Ostara), in whose honor, feasts were celebrated”.

 According to Karen Cyson of the Times Writers Group, Eostre is the pagan fertility goddess of humans and crops.